 I have had many experiences this past year making s’mores, and I offer the following tip to have the best, flavorful experience:

 1. Have the crackers ready to receive the roasted marshmallows, with chocolate on top, as close to the fire as possible, so that the warmth from the fire gets the chocolate already melting, and so you can quickly slide the melted marshmallows off the roasting stick onto the chocolate and melt them more with their residual heat.

-2. Then quickly put the top cracker on and smush the marshmallow down to get the pressure from the marshmallow to melt the chocolate even more.
+2. Then quickly put the top cracker on and squish the marshmallow down to get the pressure and heat from the marshmallow to melt the chocolate even more.

 3. Have lots of baby wipes handy to wipe sticky hands.

 4. Have the chocolate as thin as possible, because the whole thing tastes better if chocolate is melted.
 The chocolate can’t melt much if it’s too thick for the roasted marshmallow to melt.
 You have to have the right ratio of chocolate to marshmallow and crackers.

 5. Roll the crackers as thin as possibly as well.

 5. Or course, don’t let the marshmallow burn.
 Roast close to coals and not a flame and let the marshy get golden brown.